damiant/dust/roadmap.md

 # Roadmap

+- Location hints from BM into the app
+- Distance - use km and meters if region (or setting)

 - Next/Prev buttons on events/art/camps (feature request)
 - On todays favorite events show bold for happening now, grey if completed
 - As the time changes, update todays events